Onuronon-lab/Shrutik/docs/local-development.md

 ## 🔧 Development Configuration

+### Alembic Configuration

+Alembic is configured to automatically use the correct database URL from your environment variables:

+- The `alembic/env.py` file reads from `settings.DATABASE_URL`
+- No manual configuration changes needed when switching environments
+- Migrations work seamlessly in both local and Docker environments

 ### Switching Between Local and Docker

 When switching between local development and Docker, you need to update these configurations: